intel-analytics/ipex-llm/python/llm/example/GPU/Deepspeed-AutoTP/README.md

 > **Important**: IPEX 2.1.10+xpu requires Intel® oneAPI Base Toolkit's version == 2024.0.
 Please make sure you have installed the correct version.

 ### 2. Run tensor parallel inference on multiple GPUs
 Here, we separate inference process into two stages.
-First, convert to deepspeed model and apply bigdl-llm optimization on CPU.
+First, convert to deepspeed model and apply ipex-llm optimization on CPU.
 Then, utilize XPU as DeepSpeed accelerator to inference.
 In this way, a *X*B model saved in 16-bit will requires approximately 0.5*X* GB total GPU memory in the whole process.
 For example, if you select to use two GPUs, 0.25*X* GB memory is required per GPU.

 Please select the appropriate model size based on the capabilities of your machine.